drifter-handbook/drifter-handbook.github.io/_posts/2016-01-8-Demons-Flute.md

 Blooddrinker (Title) (Lv.
 2): Dyo is classified as a Lesser Demon.
 In addition, when Rage activates, Dyo can unleash her snake form.
 If she activates this form, enemies and allies that can see Dyo roll a Charisma save (DC 10).
 On fail, that creature is Frightened for 1 turn.

+Cosmic Rage: By burning 2 instances of Rage, Dyo can enter Cosmic Rage.
+Cosmic Rage works similar to regular Rage, except Magic damage is halved rather than physical damage.

 Restored Relic:
 This artifact cannot be destroyed.